 Ways to Use Aloe Vera:

-• In a moisturizing spray bottle with water and an oil of choice or a little leave-in conditioner
+- In a spray bottle with water and an oil of choice or a little leave-in conditioner

 Where can I get Aloe Vera Juice (AVJ)?